JetBrains/resharper-devguide/Platform/Zones/Activation.md

 }
 ```

-This is essentially shorthand for a simple implementation of `IActivate<TZone>.ActivatorEnabled()` that always returns true,
+This has the same effect as a simple implementation of `IActivate<TZone>.ActivatorEnabled()` that always returns true.
+However, it doesn't depend on any other zones being active, as activator classes do.
+This means it is always enabled.

 Also, components decorated with a zone marker that does not include any zone definitions are always available, bypassing the need to be enabled (there are no zones, so how do they get enabled?).